UdayRishiKumar-w/personal-finance-tracker/backend/README.md

 - **Lombok**: For reducing boilerplate code, Lombok is used to generate getters, setters, and other boilerplate code automatically.
 - **JJWT**: For JSON Web Tokens, JJWT is used to handle authentication and authorization tokens.
 - **Testcontainers**: For integration testing, Testcontainers is used to run tests in isolated environments.
-- **Asciidoctor**: For generating documentation, Asciidoctor is used to convert AsciiDoc files to HTML.

 ## Getting Started